karkris41295/bits_f312/README.md

 This project attempts to address this problem by using the **scikit-learn Fuzzy Logic toolbox** to compute propeller thrust intensities.

 There are two files in this repository:
-1. **quadcopter2d.py** - The full code which consists of the fuzzy rule base, quadcopter simulation and plotting
+1. **quadcopter2d.py** - The full code which consists of the fuzzy rule base, quadcopter simulation and plotting trajectories
 2. **fuzzy_control.py** - Just the fuzzy rule base without the rest of the code

 *Note: In its current form, the controller is only able to meet the set altitude target (y-axis) but wanders off in the horizontal direction (x-axis).*